Daedaleopsis confragosa: Similar species

-Cerrena unicolor (formerly Daedalea unicolor) is a common polypore species with a mazelike pore surface that can resemble D. confragosa.
+Cerrena unicolor (formerly Daedalea unicolor) is a common polypore species with a maze-like pore surface that can resemble D. confragosa.
 It can be distinguished by its thinner fruit bodies, a black line in the flesh, and the way that the tubes often break into irregular flattened teeth in maturity.
 Daedalea quercina, common on oak, has a larger fruit body up to 20 cm in diameter and 1–8 cm thick, and its pore surface is more distinctively labyrinthine (maze-like).
 It causes a brown heart rot, where carbohydrates are removed from the inner heartwood, leaving brownish, oxidized lignin.

 Ecology and distribution

 Daedaleopsis confragosa is a lignicolous fungus that produces a decay of sapwood.
 It causes white rot, a type of wood decay in which lignin is degraded and cellulose remains as a light-colored residue.
 The fruit bodies grow singly or in groups, sometimes in tiers, in the wounds of living trees.
 Its preferred host is willow, but it has also been found on birch and other hardwoods.
 Fruiting usually occurs from June to December, but the hard shelves can persist year-round.
 In North America, the species is most common in eastern locales, but rare in western regions.
 It is common in Europe, and is one of the 100 most common fungi in the United Kingdom.
 Its European range extends east to the Urals.
 In Asia it is widely distributed, having been recorded from China, western Maharashtra (India), Iran, and Japan.

 The fruit bodies are popular among fungus-loving beetles.
 In a Russian study, 54 species from 16 families in the Coleoptera complex were recorded using the fungus; the most common were Cis comptus, Sillcacis affinis (Ciidae), Tritoma subbasalis, Dacne bipustulata (Erotylidae), Mycetophagus multipunctatus, M. piceus (Mycetophagidae), and Thymalus oblongus (Trogossitidae).